Everyday tips for living with arthritis31 March 2021

 All of Arthr’s profits are reinvested back into the services, support and research of Versus Arthritis and into creating the next new product for people with arthritis.

 Some speakers can also function as a personal alarm system - you can ask the speaker to alert someone if you have an accident and can’t make it to the phone.

-Read more about and order the KeyWing, thought up by Geoff Rolandsen after seeing his dad struggle to turn a key in a lock.
+Read more about and order the KeyWing, a key turner thought up by Geoff Rolandsen after seeing his dad struggle to turn a key in a lock.
 You can also buy specially designed grips to assist with turning dials or knobs.